Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 • Show the window.

-Multiple apps in a screen at same time, and each apps has multiple windows.
-When you press the key, the front most window receives the key down event and process it.
-AppKit calls this window as a key window.
+Multiple apps on a screen simultaneously, and each has multiple windows.
+When you press the key, the frontmost window receives and processes the key-down event.
+AppKit calls this window a key window.

 Not center?